ZigaSajovic/dCpp/README.md

     }
 }
 ```
-All that is left, is the main function in which we will learn about the initialization of differentiable variables.
+All that is left, is the main function in which we will learn about the initialization of differentiable variables [var](/include/var.h).
 Note, how we do not initialize the input vector, but we do initialize the weight matricies, as only their derivatives are of interest.
 Finally, we call recursionNet, for a depth of 10 layers and display its' Jacobian and image.
 ```c++
 int main(){